johnsonandjohnson/Bodiless-JS/packages/bodiless-components/doc/Image.md

 image alt text using the context menu.
 ![](./assets/ContextMenuImage.jpg)

-5. Once you are done selecting your image and have entered the alt text click the checkmark or hit enter.
+5. Once you are done selecting your image and have entered the alt text, click the checkmark or hit enter.

 6. You can resize the image by clicking and dragging on the the right hand side of the Flow Container.

-Images can also be added to touts.
+Images are parts of touts.
 For more information on adding images to touts see the [tout documentation](../../../Components/Touts).

+---

 ## Site Builder Details

-## Architectural Details

-One can use this to place an image (usually an `img` tag) on the page, that uses the BodilessJS edit system and allow the src and alt text to be editable.
+You can use this to place an image (usually an `img` tag) on a page via the BodilessJS edit interfce and allow the src and alt text to be editable.
 The edit interface also supports image upload.

   ```